TSN.ua

-TSN.UA (stylised as TCH.ua) is a news website owned and operated by 1+1 Internet, division of 1+1 Media Group as the online arm of TSN.
+TSN.UA (stylised as TCH.ua) is a news website owned and operated by 1+1 Internet, LLC, subsidiary and division of 1+1 Media Group as the online arm of TSN.
 Along with original and wire reporting, it features content from 1+1 shows such as TSN Evening News, TSN Week, TSN in sign language, and The right to power, the 1+1 TV channel, and partners such as Spetskor and UNIAN.

 History

 The site was established as news.1plus1.tv or news.1plus1.ua, later in 2008 already as tsn.ua.

 On June 18, 2018, it became known that TCH.ua was the first among Ukrainian journalists websites to launch AMP Stories.

 On October 15, 2018, TCH.ua was adapted for blind people.

 On March 16, 2020, it was announced that TCH.ua together with the 1+1 Digital development team updated the site's mobile application for the Android operating system.

 On March 23, 2022 at 2:00 p.m. on the main page of TCH.ua in connection with the Russian invasion of Ukraine, a link to the news section about the war from the editors of TSN in English, which is located on tsn.ua/en and is updated to this day, appeared.